ericseppanen/json-parser-toy/README.md

 }
 ```

 We'll need to do something when we encounter values that are grammatically correct (e.g. 1000 digits), that we can't handle.
 This is a common problem, since most grammars don't attempt to set limits on the size of numbers.
-Often there will be a limit set somewhere in the language/format specification, but it's not part of the formal grammar.
+Often there will be a limit set somewhere, but it's not part of the formal grammar.
 JSON doesn't set such limits, which can lead to compatibility problems between implementations.

 It will be important in most parsers to set limits and make sure things fail gracefully.
 In Rust you're not likely to have problems with buffer overruns, but it might be possible to trigger a denial of service, or perhaps even a crash by triggering excessive recursion.